 YAYGIN ETKİ/KATMA DEĞER: Tezin gerçekleştirilmesi sonucunda bilimsel birikime, ulusal ekonomiye ve toplumsal refaha yapılabilecek katkılar ve sağlanabilecek yararlar tartışılmalı, elde edilmesi beklenen sonuçlardan kimlerin ne şekilde yararlanabileceği belirtilmelidir.
-WIDESPREAD IMPACT/ADDED VALUE: The contributions that can be made to scientific knowledge, national economy and social welfare as a result of the realization of the thesis and the benefits that can be provided should be discussed, and it should be stated who and how can benefit from the results that are expected to be obtained.
+WIDESPREAD IMPACT/ADDED VALUE: The contributions that can be made to scientific knowledge, national economy and social welfare as a result of the realization of the dissertation and the benefits that can be provided should be discussed, specifying who can benefit and how they can benefit from the expected results.